QBDI/QBDI/docs/source/architecture_support.rst

 by our tests but we do not expect any problems with the uncovered ones because their semantic are closely related with the covered ones.

-Memory access information is only provided for general instructions, not for SIMD ones.
+Memory access information is provided for general and SIMD instructions, except:

+- privileged instructions
+- instructions of CET, RTM, MPX, XOP or AVX512 features
+- VGATHER* and VPGATHER* instructions of AVX2

 Instruction Coverage
 ^^^^^^^^^^^^^^^^^^^^